skip to the main content

 Appointment of Compliance Officer

-The Compliance Officer who is also the Head of Finance and Accounting Division and designated by the Board of Directors has been chairing and operating the Compliance Council since May 3, 2012.
+The Compliance Officer designated by the Board of Directors has been chairing and operating the Compliance Council since May 3, 2012.

-• Compliance Management Team presides, Legal Affairs Team advises, and teams in each sector supervises
+• Compliance Team presides, Legal Affairs Team advises, and teams in each sector supervises

 Providing CP education